kongcheng2/config/README.md

 3. nvim treesitter need neovim >= 0.9.1 (in ubuntu23.04 apt package,`apt install neovim` only get the neovim 0.7.1,so that you need add repository to get the neovim latest

+4. if your vim-hexokinase `Error: vim-hexokinase needs updating.
+Run make hexokinase in project root.
+See :h hexokinase-installation for more info.`,then you should remove the plug folder,run the `PlugInstall` in vim command mode,at the root of this plugin, run `make hexokinse`

 ## alacritty Config